daostack/arc.js_legacy/docs/Migration.md

     }
     ```

-    An account generated from the mnemonic will be locked for signing and accepting the transactions that are generated during the migration.
+    An account generated from the mnemonic will be unlocked for signing and accepting the transactions that are generated during the migration.

 !!! warning
     The mnemonic won't work unless it confirms to [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki).
 You can generate a conformant mnemonic [here](https://iancoleman.io/bip39/).